 Only half our pilots got to go (along with half our airplanes, half our maintainers, and half our spare parts), because someone had to stay in Alaska to intercept Russians.
 I was part of the half who stayed home.
 My boss, Colonel Paxton, was part of the half who went.

-A few days after our guys flew out I was up in the Elmendorf tower, acting as supervisor of flying for local training missions.
+A few days after our guys flew out I was up in the Elmendorf tower, pulling supervisor of flying duty for local training missions.
 The wing commander’s hotline lit up and I picked up the receiver, wondering how the boss could be calling me all the way from Korea.
 It was Joanne, Colonel Paxton’s secretary: “Have you heard?”

-When you get a call like that you know it’s trouble.
+When you pick up the phone and hear that, you know it’s trouble.
 Colonel Paxton had just splashed in the Yellow Sea off the west coast of Korea.
 The accident happened just minutes before Joanne called me: our pilots were still flying cover over the oil slick, the rescue helicopter was still en route.
 Word spread fast, almost unbelievably so – within a few more minutes the wives in Alaska knew someone was down in Korea, and phones started ringing.

 I was Colonel Paxton’s summary court officer, which is a story in itself, and one I hope to tell someday.
 But I’m going in another direction with this one.

 Two years later I was at MacDill Air Force Base in Tampa, Florida, working as a joint staff officer for US Readiness Command.
 I was in charge of a project designed to give upper-level leaders and planners an instant look at the combat readiness of US-based forces that USREDCOM would be responsible for sending to combat overseas, should they ever be needed.
 This was a new project and I was scheduled to fly to Washington, DC to brief the project to various face cards at Pentagon and on Capitol Hill.